thomasWeise/distributedComputingExamples/hadoop/README.md

 </configuration>
 </pre></li></ol>

-#### 2.4.4.
-Setup for SSH for Passwordless Connection to Local Host
+<h4>2.4.4.
+Setup for SSH for Passwordless Connection to Local Host</h4>

 In order to run Hadoop in a pseudo-distributed fashion, we need to enable passwordless SSH connections to the local host.